Dre Campbell Farm

 Plants that benefit garlic include rue, which drives away maggots; chamomile; yarrow; and summer savory.

-However, don’t put it near peas, beans, sage, parsley, or asparagus, as it can stunt their growth.
+However, please don’t put it near peas, beans, sage, parsley, or asparagus, as it can stunt their growth.

 Harvesting